 The courses listed are approved to satisfy the requirements for the Operations Management concentration for the current academic year only.
 Courses not on this official list may be substituted upon approval of the Jones Graduate School of Business Associate Registrar.
 Students and their academic advisors should identify and clearly document the courses to be taken with the Jones Graduate School of Business Associate Registrar.

-Course may be applied to the Foundation Courses requirement if it was not applied to the Core Requirements above.
+MGMT 719 may be applied to the Foundation Courses requirement if it was not applied to the Core Requirements.